Luzuko Nteleko: Career

+He was also a businessman and a soccer player.
+He owned an educational and industrial theatre and promotions company.

+Death

 In 2019, Nteleko was diagnosed with Stage 4 brain cancer.
 In 2021, he spent seven weeks in ICU in a coma.
 He died on 21 June 2021, at the age of 37.
 A memorial service was held on 26 July 2021 at 1pm at Sebokeng, Zone 14 Sports Centre.
 Public participation was restricted due to COVID-19 pandemic, but the service was streamed live on YouTube and broadcast on channel 504 on Mpumalanga Broadcasting Television at 6pm.
 His remains were laid to rest at his family home in the Eastern Cape on 2 July 2021.